bryanegraham/_excludegen/README.md

 Plugin for FlashDevelop4 that generates _exclude files for you from a simple gui.

 # Holy Cow this is old as heck
 I know!
-I wrote this back in 2012 because it was a bit of a paind for what I was doing at the time.
+I wrote this back in 2012 because it was a bit of a pain for what I was doing at the time.

 This would have just been left alone were it not for BitBucket discontinuing mercurial support.